7 Things to Consider When Adding an Elevator to Your Home

 Home elevators have been getting more affordable for more than a century.
 As Americans’ average age increases, mobility improvements in the home are becoming a greater consideration for designers, and many home builders now have an option to add elevators at the design stage.
 Families with children, or who might have children soon, are also turning to elevators that can lift baby strollers, car seats, and tired parents from floor to floor.
 Elevators in the home are also a practical safety improvement, as falling down the stairs is one of the leading causes of preventable injury in the United States, and an issue that doesn’t just affect older adults.

-“People have always looked for ways to stay in their homes as they aged, but with recent more affordable innovations in technology, the home elevator is a common amenity when building or renovating a home.”
+“People have always looked for ways to stay in their homes as they age, but with recent, more affordable innovations in technology, the home elevator is a common amenity when building or renovating a home.”
 Evan Petrower – President of Day Elevator & Lift

 7 Factors to Consider When Adding an Elevator to Your Home